-The writer of the Gospel of Luke and Acts is generally known as Luke (although the author doesn’t write it himself, the name of the Gospel is not part of his text but was later added).
+The writer of the Gospel of Luke and Acts is generally known as Luke (although the author doesn’t write this himself, the name of the Gospel is not part of his text but was added later).
 From the early church on this book was known to be written by this person, called Luke, who accompanied Paul on some of his journeys (hence the ‘we’ parts in Acts, for example Acts 16:11).
 Paul writes about him in his letter to the Colossians (4:14).
 We also learn here that Luke was a physician.

 The unfolding plan of God